As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

-This is supposed to be done before your tickets are inspected but I generally wait until the first ticket inspector comes along on the off chance that they never check my tickets.
+This should be done before your tickets are inspected, however, I generally wait until the first ticket inspector comes along on the off chance that they never check my tickets.

 There are some trains that require advance bookings, these are usually high speed or over night trains.